codeincodes/mycode/README.md

 # mycode (Project Title)

-This is about my 5th time working/using Python and I'm trying to really dive in and focus on Python and Network Automation
+This is about my 5th time working/using Python and I'm trying to really dive in and focus on Python and Network Automation.
+I will like to utilize git for use of version controlling projects.

 ## Getting Started